Te Kete Ipurangi Navigation:

 Home navigation

-Marking resources for e-asTTle writing (revised)
+Marking resources for e-asTTle writing

 Marking rubric

-The revised writing tool assesses writing across five purposes.
+The writing tool assesses writing across five purposes.
 These are: describe, explain, recount, narrate, and persuade.
 The Describe purpose is divided into two: describe a moment in time, and describe a process.

-A new generic marking rubric is used to assess writing across any of the five purposes.
+This marking rubric is used to assess writing across any of the five purposes.

-Download the generic rubric here.
+Download the rubric:

 Writing prompts